 ProProfs Help Desk is a cloud-based ticketing software that empowers businesses to offer delightful customer support from anywhere in the world.
 This robust tool acts as a single platform for all your customer-facing email accounts and lets you convert customer requests into tickets.
 The product is suitable for any company size, from small scale startups to big multinational enterprises.
 It has a free plan for a single user with up to 100 tickets per month, or paid plans starting at $10 per month per user.

-- Need features on analytics
+- Best-in-class features

 Snappy is a team inbox that allows you to answer emails and manage frequently asked questions (FAQs) from users with canned answers.
 It’s incredibly simple, so it’s very easy to learn, and it isn’t bogged down with superfluous features you’re not going to use on a regular basis.
 It’s perfect if you’re used to using Gmail for customer service, but you need a tool with just a little bit extra.